pkivolowitz/asm_book/section_1/funcs/README.md

 Note, the use of the floating point move instruction as well as the single precision and double precision registers.

+## Inline functions

+Functions that are declared as *inline* don't actually make function calls.
+Instead, the code from the function is type checked and inserted directly where the "call" is made after adjusting for parameter names.

 ## Repeating the TL;DR